castorini/onboarding/docs/cc-guide.md

 * Interactive: you get a shell on the computing node and run jobs as usual.
 Useful when you are running experiments for the first time and need to debug here and there.
 Command:

-  `srun --mem=64G --cpus-per-task=2 --time=24:0:0 --gres=gpu:v100l:2 --pty zsh`
+  `srun --mem=32G --cpus-per-task=2 --time=24:0:0 --gres=gpu:v100l:1 --pty zsh`

   Most arguments are self-explanatory.

   *  `time` is the upper bound for your job - if the job runs longer than what you specified, you will be kicked out of the computing node; however don't set it to much longer than needed, as that will lower your SLURM priority.
+If you are just debugging go with something less than 3 hours (for instance `1:42:00`).

   * `gres` specifies what and how many GPUs you need (check <https://docs.computecanada.ca/wiki/Using_GPUs_with_Slurm>).
 Remove it if you don't need GPUs.
+If you want say 2 GPUs, change this to `gpu:v100l:2` instead.
+Make sure you are actually utilizing all your GPUs using `nvidia-smi` while your experiments run.

   * The final `--pty zsh` is for using `zsh`.
 If you prefer bash (huh? why would anyone not like oh-my-zsh?) simply change this arg to `--pty bash`.